Making a solo adventure across a vastly remote area of the Scottish Highlands.

-In the beginning, I was thinking about work, about what will I do tomorrow, all sorts of things.
+In the beginning, I was thinking about what happened last week, what will I do tomorrow, all sorts of things.
 But the more into the trail I got, the more was I focused on the present.
 This reached a new level once the track reduced to a narrow trail, and remained for hours.
-Oh, sweet!

 Every once in a while, the mud around was cut by bike tires - it was clear that some other people had the idea to bike here.
 But I didn't see anybody.
 I had the whole thing for myself.

-As the trail got better and better, it was interesting to see how the vocabulary of my inner dialogue reduced; from sophisticated sentences to something like: "Wow, so nice!
-Wow, that [water crossing] was deeper than expected; wow, no traction; wow, excitement!"
+As the trail got better and better, it was interesting to see how my inner dialogue's vocabulary reduced; from sophisticated sentences to something like: "Wow, so nice!
+Wow, that [water crossing] was deeper than expected!
+Wow, no traction!
+Wow, excitement!"

 At the top of the pass, I had lunch, enjoyed the views, and then, with a huge smile, I released my brakes as I set off to descent down to the glen.
-Yeah!
+Sweet!

 That was well good!
 The trail, the scenery, everything.

 At the end of the descent, I knew that I had to turn right at some point.
 However, there were a few trees in the middle of nowhere, sheltering an old structure that asked for a closer look.
 So I kept straight until I got here: